hashicorp/terraform-provider-azurerm/website/docs/r/storage_sync_cloud_endpoint.html.markdown

 * `name` - (Required) The name which should be used for this Storage Sync Cloud Endpoint.
 Changing this forces a new Storage Sync Cloud Endpoint to be created.

-* `storage_sync_group_id` - (Required) The ID of the Storage Sync Group where this Storage Sync Cloud Endpoint should be created.
+* `storage_sync_group_id` - (Required) The ID of the Storage Sync Group where this Cloud Endpoint should be created.
 Changing this forces a new Storage Sync Cloud Endpoint to be created.

 * `file_share_name` - (Required) The Storage Share name to be synchronized in this Storage Sync Cloud Endpoint.
 Changing this forces a new Storage Sync Cloud Endpoint to be created.